Website Lumenus Community Services

 Satisfactory clearance under the Vulnerable Sector Screening process;

-Flexibility and ability to travel to work in schools, home, community as needed;
+Flexibility to work in different locations as needed;

-TO APPLY: Interested applicants are invited to visit our website at https://lumenus.ca/ careers/ and submit their cover letter and resume through our Career Centre on or before September 23, 2021.
+TO APPLY: Interested applicants are invited to visit our website at https://lumenus.ca/careers/ and submit their cover letter and resume through our Career Centre on or before December 10, 2021.

 Lumenus is strongly committed to a workforce that reflects the diversity of the populations we serve.
 We encourage applications from all qualified individuals including applicants from all cultures, racialized communities, abilities, diverse sexual and gender identities and others who may contribute to the further diversification of ideas.
 We are committed to a selection process and work environment that is inclusive and barrier free.